 DSCF2575_edited_new

-Julien Lafontaine Carboni (they/them)
+Janus Lafontaine Carboni (they/them)

 is an architect, educator, researcher and activist advocating for epistemic and social justice in architecture and the built environment.
 Their research investigates politics and infrastructures of architectural history (subaltern epistemology, chronopolitics, repertoires and archives), historiographies of the flesh, oral and embodied epistemologies, reenactments, and queer performativity.
 They currently work at ALICE, EPFL, and in the Chair of Architectural Heritage and Sustainability, ETHZ.

 Writing is their main practice, and they have been published in several books and journals as Architecture and Culture, Charrette, Plan Libre, L’atelier, GTA Papers and Tabula Rasa.
 They edited the book Unearthing Traces, Dismantling the imperialist entanglements of archives, landscapes and the built environment (PPUR, 2023) with Denise Bertschi and Nitin Bathla.
-Read more on their website julienlafontainecarboni.com.
+Read more on their website januslafontainecarboni.com.

-Julien teaches at undergraduate, graduate and doctoral level in the format of studios, seminars and workshops, and has been tutoring Master thesis since 2020.
+Janus teaches at undergraduate, graduate and doctoral level in the format of studios, seminars and workshops, and has been tutoring Master thesis since 2020.
 In their pedagogies, they try to follow radical queer and decolonial perspective opened up by Paulo Freire, Audre Lorde, Mary Louise Pratt and Gayatri Spivak.
 They have been engaged in institutional activism in the DRAGlab since 2020, advocating for more inclusive curricula by introducing and supporting anti-racist, feminist and queer theories and practices.

 DSCF2565_edited